The State of North Carolina has extended its “Safer-At-Home” Phase 2 Order.

 Renters can also call the Fannie Mae Helpline at 877-542-9723, if Fannie Mae backs their building’s mortgage, or the Freddie Mac Helpline at 800-404-3097, if Freddie Mac backs their building’s mortgage.

-Click here for a summary of information concerning nonpayment of utilities.
-The Governor’s March 31st Executive Order requires that utilities give customers at least six months to pay outstanding balances without adding interest fees.
+On May 30th, the Governor of North Carolina issued an executive order, effectively immediately, for a moratorium for utility shutoffs for 60 days (through July 29).
+The order requires that utilities give customers at least six months to pay outstanding balances without adding interest fees.
+Click here for an FAQ of the executive order.
 The City of High Point’s notices about possible disconnection of service for nonpayment and late fees can be disregarded during the COVID-19 crisis.

 Hi-tran is fare free but the hours have changed.
-Beginning May 11, riders must wear a mask or face covering.
+Riders must wear a mask or face covering.
 Passengers who do not have one will be given a disposable mask.
 Hi-tran passengers will board and de-board using the rear door unless the ramp or kneeling feature is needed for accessibility.
 Hi-tran service will be reduced to hourly all day from 5:45 a.m. until 6:15 p.m.
 Click here for more information on High Point Public Transit System.

 Emergency Financial Assistance